Care of Horses

 The Salt Lake County Equestrian Park and Event Center is a self-care facility.
 The responsibility for cleaning, feeding, vetting, shoeing, exercising an animal, and all other care is the sole responsibility of the owner.

 Owners and trainers are expected to feed each morning and evening.
 Horses must have continuous access to water and stalls must to be cleaned at least once each day.
-A maximum of four bales of hay may be stored in front of a stall.
-Additional hay must be stored in hay storage area or tack rooms.
-The Operations Manager may permit the storage of half-ton bales.
-Grain or other feed is acceptable provided it is kept in a bucket with a closeable lid.
+Hay must be stored in a hay storage area or tack rooms.
+Grain or otherfeed is acceptable provided it is kept in a bucket with a closeable lid.
 Half-ton bales may not be stored in fron of stalls.

 Stalls must be cleaned daily and at least two inches of clean shavings must cover the floor.
 Straw is only permitted for foaling purposes and boarders must secure written permission from Park Management to use straw.
 The area in front of a stall or tack room must also be kept clean and free of clutter.